szatmary/PlotFS/README.md

 PlotFS is not a traditional filesystem.
 It is mounted read only for farming/harvesting, But all other interactions, such as ading/removing plots, is achieved via the `plotfs` command line tool.

 PlotFS writes plot files directly and contiguously to a raw block devices, partations, or files.
 Metadata such as file offsets and size are recorded in a separate "geometry" file which is stored on the OS drive.
-Plots can be split into "shards" and spread across mutipule disks to achieve maximum storage density.
+Plots can be split into "shards" and spread across multiple disks to achieve maximum storage density.

 Please concider dontating: